AyushVerma2/java-thread-algo/README.md

 * service.awaitTermination(10,Sec): // block until all ntask completed or timeout happen
 * List<Runnable> alltask =service.shutdonwNow();

+### Example
+ * It has examples:
+   - Getting price form different hotels and finding the min using Executor,CountdownLAtch and CompletableFuture.
+   - Producer,Consumer : using in build ArrayBlockingQ and Also Custom Blocking Queue :)

   ### Java memory model:
 Program: seres of statement,jvm may change the order of ur instruction to drive the prefformacne but the semantic of prog remain same.